 Foods like sweet potatoes, oranges, carrots, spinach, etc, contain beta-carotene (a nutrient found in plants).
 Carotenoids like beta-carotene act as a natural sunblock and protect your skin.
 It acts as provitamin A, meaning it can be converted into Vitamin A in the human body.
 Sweet potatoes also contain antioxidants which also help to prevent sunburn, cell death, and dry, dull, wrinkled skin.

 6. Red / Yellow Bell Peppers – Provides:

 7. Broccoli – Provides:

-Broccoli is packed with 2 most important skin-helping nutrients – lutein and sulforaphane.
-Lutein is a carotenoid that works similar to beta-carotene.
+Broccoli is packed with the 2 properties of skin-helping nutrients – lutein and sulforaphane.
 It protects your skin from oxidative damage.
 Oxidative damage leads to drying out of the skin and increased wrinkles.
-Thus lutein helps to keep the wrinkles intact and reduces dryness.
+Lutein helps to keep the wrinkles intact and reduces dryness.

-On the other hand, sulforaphane possesses anti-cancer effects, acts as a powerful shield against sun damage.
+On the other hand, sulforaphane possesses anti-cancer effects and acts as a powerful shield against sun damage.
 It works in two ways: by neutralizing harmful free radicals and switching on other protective systems in the body.
-According to research and evidence, sulforaphane may also have properties to maintain collagen levels.
+From the research and evidence, sulforaphane has properties to maintain collagen levels.

 8. Tomatoes – Provides: